Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 10.30.32 UTC
+- WIB: Jumat, 7 Februari 2025 11.29.04 UTC
-- WITA: Jumat, 7 Februari 2025 11.30.32 UTC
+- WITA: Jumat, 7 Februari 2025 12.29.04 UTC
-- WIT: Jumat, 7 Februari 2025 12.30.32 UTC
+- WIT: Jumat, 7 Februari 2025 13.29.04 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology